daniel-mulligan/python-data-analysis-project/README.md

 - Visualization with Matplotlib
 - Insightful interpretation of each dataset’s patterns
 - Final conclusions drawn from comparison of both datasets

+for a more detailed overview please view: [Project Overview](docs/project-overview.md)

 ---